kremato/oci-visualization-tool/README.md

 ## Getting Started

-To run the app, clone the repository and use this command in the project root directory:
+To run the app, clone the repository and use this command in the project's root directory:

 ```bash
 docker-compose up -d